Tel Gezer and Solomon’s Lost Kingdom

 15 Here is the account of the forced labor King Solomon conscripted to build the Lord’s temple, his own palace, the terraces, the wall of Jerusalem, and Hazor, Megiddo and Gezer.16 (Pharaoh king of Egypt had attacked and captured Gezer.
 He had set it on fire.
 He killed its Canaanite inhabitants and then gave it as a wedding gift to his daughter, Solomon’s wife.
 17 And Solomon rebuilt Gezer.)
 (1 Kings 9:15-17).

-“Solomon’s Gate” – At the Southern side of the site a six chambered gate was uncovered.
-Being similar to the six chambered gates of Hazor and Megiddo, Archaeologist Y. Yadin suggested these gates all date to King Solomon, as recorded in the Book of Kings 15 Here is the account of the forced labor King Solomon conscripted to build the Lord’s temple, his own palace, the terraces, the wall of Jerusalem, and Hazor, Megiddo and Gezer.
+Archaeologists uncovered a six-chambered gate at the city’s southern wing.
+Resembling six-chambered in Hazor and Megiddo, archaeologist Y. Yadin suggested these gates date to King Solomon, as recorded in the Book of Kings 15.
+Here is the account of the forced labor King Solomon conscripted to build the Lord’s temple, his palace, the terraces, the wall of Jerusalem, and Hazor, Megiddo, and Gezer.
 (1 Kings 9:15).
-However, further research demonstrated that six-chambered gates appear also in other sites, and they do not date necessarily to the time of King Solomon.
+However, further research demonstrated that six-chambered gates also appear in other sites, and they do not necessarily date to the time of King Solomon.

-The Canaanite Gate – Next to the Biblical-era gate another gate was uncovered, made of bricks, and dating to the Canaanite period.
+Next to the biblical-era gate, archaeologists uncovered another city gate built of bricks dating to the Canaanite period.

-The Gezer Calendar – One of the most important inscriptions from Biblical times is an inscribed pottery shard (Ostraca) found in Gezer.
+One of the most essential inscriptions from Biblical times is an inscribed pottery shard (Ostraca) found in Gezer.
 It documents, in an early form of Paleo-Hebrew, a lunar-agricultural calendar.

-The Boundary stones – Around the mound several Inscribed stones in the bedrock were recorded.
-Each stone is inscribed in Hebrew “Boundary of Gezer” (תחם גזר) on the side facing Gezer, and “of Alkimos” in Greek on its opposite side.
-They are apparently marking the boundaries of the city in the Hellenistic period.
+Archaeologists recoreded several inscribed stones around the mound.
+Each stone is inscribed in Hebrew, “Boundary of Gezer” (תחם גזר) on the side facing Gezer, and Ἀλκίμου ( “of Alkimos” in Greek) on its opposite side.
+They are interpreted as Gezer’s boundary markers in the Hellenistic period.